john29917958/john29917958.github.io/source/_posts/Ha-The-Game-Development-Review.md

 # Defines Business Goal

-> Goes niche market place when lack of resources
+> Goes niche market place when lacking of resources

-Without any game making experience, me, an office worker, as a young fellow, started as a single-person-team, planed to create a 2D scrolling mobile game with complex fighting animation, flexible and rich touch control, complete story line, and beautiful character designs.
+At first, without any game making experience, me, an office worker, as a young fellow, started as a single-person-team, planed to create a 2D scrolling mobile game with complex fighting animation, flexible and rich touch control, complete story line, and beautiful character designs.
 I even planned to include voice control there!
 Do you see any problem there?
 Just ask some questions to the "young fellow":
 1. How can a single-person-team competes against a formal company with five, ten, even hundreds of professional employees from different field in speed and quality?
 2. What value your product delivers that makes you rising from the huge general market place?

-The result was: It took me months to build a incomplete prototype.
+The result was: It took me months to build an incomplete prototype.
 And then, my entire idea was realized by a mature company.

 I failed.
 It hurt.
 Fortunately, only my resource was wasted by such impractical project.
-Been standing still a period of time as an office worker.
-In a playground, someone reminded me of the voice control game making.
+Been standing still a period of time.
+Later one day, in a playground, someone reminded me of the voice control game making again.

 With the terrible experience, I won't challenge the general market again.
-After doing some research, the target was set to "voice control action game" that's rarely seem on mobile market.
-Furthermore, I can take advantage of the built in microphone provided by mobile phones.
+After doing some research, the target was set to "voice control action game" that's rarely seen on mobile market.
+And it's very convenient, I can take advantage of the built in microphone provided by mobile phones!

 # Capability Analysis

 > Analysis strength and weakness, design strategy to match goal and schedule

 Capability and resources significantly influence schedule.
 For me I have terrible digital art ability, good object-oriented programming concept and C# coding skill.
 Zero screenwriting ability, **zero game making experience** (I think...).
 However...
 Humm..
 I have Live2D modeling and animating experience.
-Oh! never forget I'm an office worker!
+Oh! never forget I'm an office worker without much time!
 So the technical scopes were set to:
 - Voice control: Requires programming related skills - my strength.
 The core technique and most challenge part of game
 - Silhouette art style: Character design requires 2D digital art related skills - my weakness, so I made art style simple
 - Live2D as modeling and animating technique: Strength, I have Live2D experience, and it's well integrated with Unity